 your message. your clients. your business.

-Get involved with your clients beyond the "work" and realize the personal rewards.
 You just might learn something about yourself.

 Susan G. Komen Race for the Cure was held in downtown Las Vegas and ended at the Fremont Street Experience.
 I walked on team Downsize Fitness Las Vegas, a gym helping chronically overweight individuals wanting to lose 50 pounds or more reach and maintain their goals.
 As we walked for the cure, I thought about the future, the importance of good health, and how my participation this year went beyond me.
 I was able to share what I recently learned with others.